-Introduction: These lines are taken from the lesson "The Green Champion Thimmakka".
+The lesson "The Green Champion Thimmakka".
 It is a biographical piece taken from the Internet.

-Context: The Green champion-Thimmakka, Thimmakka a women more than 100 years in age from Karnataka, has been praised globally as the green champion for her tree planting mission.
+The Green Champion-Thimmakka, Thimmakka a women more than 100 years in age from Karnataka, has been praised globally as the green champion for her tree planting mission.

 Thimmakka was born poor.
 She was not educated, she worked as a coolie.

 Her married life was not happy because she could not become a mother even after twenty-five years of their married life.
 She was dishearted and thought to end her life, but she realized soon the true purpose of her life, so she changed her decision.